Hannah Hampton: Return to the squad

-On 9 April 2024, Hampton began featuring in the starting lineup for Euro 2025 qualifying matches, initially against the Republic of Ireland, keeping a clean sheet in the 2–0 victory; her first competitive start for over two years.
-After an injury to Mary Earps, she came on as a substitute in the 2–1 defeat to France on 31 May.
-Hampton again started as the no.1 for the return fixture against France on 4 June, making a "stunning" finger tip save in the 89th minute to help England secure 3 points, followed by the 2–1 win over the Republic of Ireland on 12 July.
-After being included in the starting eleven for the final qualifying match against Sweden, sports writer Suzanne Wrack opined that Hampton's selection "perhaps marks a changing of the guard", in reference to England's first choice goalkeeper, describing the decision as a "a bold move and a huge vote of confidence" to be selected ahead of Earps.
-England manager Sarina Wiegman commented it was "little bit too early" if the change would be decisive, while The Guardian described the choice as "the strongest signal yet" that Hampton is "leading the race to be England's No 1 goalkeeper for Euro 2025".
-On 8 April 2025, Wiegman further commented that Hampton was "a little bit ahead" of Earps to become England's first choice goalkeeper ahead of the tournament.
+Securing the no. 1 position and Euro 2025

+After being included in the starting eleven for the final qualifying match against Sweden, sports writer Suzanne Wrack opined that Hampton's selection ‘‘perhaps marks a changing of the guard’’ in reference to England's first choice goalkeeper, describing the decision for Hampton to be selected ahead of Earps as a ‘‘a bold move and a huge vote of confidence.’’
+England manager Sarina Wiegman commented it was a ‘‘little bit too early’’ to confirm if the change would be decisive, while The Guardian described it as ‘‘the strongest signal yet’’ that Hampton would secure the starting position for Euro 2025.
+On 8 April 2025, Wiegman further commented that Hampton was ‘‘a little bit ahead’’ of Earps to become England's first choice goalkeeper for the tournament.

-Following Earps' international retirement in May 2025, Hampton was the only goalkeeper named in the squad for UEFA Women's Euro 2025 to have made a senior appearance for England prior to the tournament.
-She was named player of the match in England's quarter-final victory over Sweden, which they won by penalty shoot-out.
-Hampton made two saves in regular time and then – after a nosebleed towards the end of extra time which left her bloodied and with an absorbent in her nostril, evoking Terry Butcher likewise in a Sweden game – made two saves in the shoot-out.
+Following Earps' international retirement in May 2025, Hampton was the only goalkeeper named in the squad for Euro 2025 to have made a senior appearance for England prior to the tournament.
+She was named Player of the Match in England's quarter-final victory over Sweden, which they won after a penalty shoot-out.
+Hampton made two saves in regular time and then made two further saves in the penalty shoot-out, despite suffering a nosebleed which left her with an absorbent in her nostril.

-Hampton started in the tournament's final on 27 July 2025, and made two saves in the penalty shootout, saving the shots of Mariona Caldentey and Aitana Bonmati as England beat Spain to win their second consecutive European title.
-Her shot-stopping individual performances throughout the tournament brought her particular praise, and she was named the player of the match in the final.
-Of her performance in the final, manager Sarina Wiegman said "You really have to step up and show it and so did she.
-I think she's done amazing.
-It's a very bit like a fairy tale to stop those penalties in the final of the Euros and to win it."
-Hampton revealed after the tournament that her grandfather died two days before the tournament began via a post to Instagram.
+Hampton started in the tournament's final on 27 July 2025, and saved the shots of Mariona Caldentey and Ballon d'Or winner Aitana Bonmatí in the penalty shootout, as England beat Spain to win their second consecutive European title.
+Her shot-stopping individual performances throughout the tournament brought her particular praise, and she was named the Player of the Match in the final.
+Of her performance in the final, manager Sarina Wiegman said ‘‘You really have to step up and show it and so did she.
+I think she's done amazing.’’
+After the tournament, Hampton revealed via her Instagram that her grandfather died two days before the tournament began.

+Hampton was voted as BBC Women's Footballer of the Year for 2025, following her key performances for both Chelsea and England to win the WSL and 2025 Euros.